Schaumburg Boomers: History

 The Boomers finished the first half of their inaugural season as the Frontier League West Division Leaders with a record of 29–19.
 The team had a total of 10 representatives appear in the 2012 Frontier League All-Star Game in Normal.
 Manager Jamie Bennett managed the West Division squad and was joined by his coaching staff, Mike Kashirsky, Paul Kubon, C.J.
 Thieleke, and team trainer Scott Waehler.
 Schaumburg's Frank Pfister was selected as the West Division's starting third baseman, and was joined by outfielders Sean Mahley and Chad Mozingo and pitchers Cameron Roth and Patrick Mincey.

 The Schaumburg Boomers won the 2013 Frontier League championship in September 2013, becoming the first team in league history to finish the playoffs undefeated (in this case 6–0 as they won two best-of-five series).
 They defeated the Lake Erie Crushers in the championship final.

 The Boomers again won the 2014 Frontier League championship, winning back-to-back titles.
 They beat the Southern Illinois Miners 2 games to 1 in the divisional round, and beat the River City Rascals 3 games to 1 to win the title.

 The Boomers also won the 2017 Frontier League championship by defeating the Evansville Otters in the first round 3 games to 1, and beat the Florence Freedom, also 3 games to 1, in the championship round to win the title.

 The Boomers won their fourth title by winning the 2021 Frontier League championship as they beat the Florence Y'alls in the first round 3 games to 1, and defeating the Washington Wild Things 3 games to 2 in the championship round.

+In 2026, Pat Salvi sold the team to REV Entertainment, the official sports and entertainment company of the Texas Rangers, who also have an ownership stake in the Long Island Ducks (ALPB), Kane County Cougars (AA), and Cleburne Railroaders (AA).